-Similar to the prior tip.
+Like the prior tip.
 Pausing more often, allows main points to be emphasized and for information to sink in.
-You need to let key points breath a little before rushing into the next section.
+You need to let key points breathe a little before rushing into the next section.

 Use your phone’s voice recorder.
 Assess and critique yourself.
 Consider:

 - Are your pauses too short or too long?